KhushaliSamderiya/khushali.github.io/README.md

 - `assets/` – Resume PDF and background images

 ## 📬 Contact
 Let’s connect!
-Reach me via the contact form on the website or email me at [ksamderi@uccs.edu](mailto:ksamderi@uccs.edu)
+Reach me via the contact form on the website or email me at [khushalisam@gmail.com](mailto:khushalisam@gmail.com)

 ---